 Email: Phone:

-When did you attend the required Global Education Office’s Leader Training?
+When did you attend the required Global Education Office’s Program Leader Training?
 (Please provide the date or intended date)

 III.
 Travel co-leadership: For groups of more than 15 students, a second designated individual must be available for supervision.
 This individual can be faculty, staff, on-site personnel, graduate students, or spouses serving on a paid or volunteer basis.
 For groups of more than 30 students, a third designated individual is required, and so on.
 Please list all Individuals serving as travel supervisors below.
 If you have a non-VT affiliated trip leader, please see the GEO volunteer approval form.